 Services that are covered for you What you must pay when you get these services Virtual diabetes prevention program (VDPP) \$0 copayment Diabetes prevention program services are also available to you through virtual visits.
 Contact Customer Service for more information.
 Medicare Part B Prescription Drugs These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin \$0 copayment for Medicare- covered Part B allergy antigens.†† 20% coinsurance for each Medicare-covered chemotherapy drug and the administration of that drug.
+Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin \$0 copayment for Medicare-covered Part B allergy antigens.†† 20% coinsurance for each Medicare-covered chemotherapy drug and the administration of that drug.
 You may pay less for certain rebatable drugs.
-This list and the cost of each rebatable drug changes every quarter.†† pump) Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in You pay these amounts until you reach the out-of-pocket maximum.
-20% coinsurance for all other Medicare-covered Part B drugs. ^{††} You may pay less for Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug certain rebatable drugs.
+This list and the cost of each rebatable drug changes every quarter.†† pump) Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan The Alzheimer's drug, Leqembi®, (generic name lecanemab), which is administered intravenously.
+In addition to medication costs, you may need additional scans and tests before and/or during treatment that could add to your overall costs.
+Talk to your doctor about what scans and tests you may need as part of your treatment Clotting factors you give yourself by injection if you have You pay these amounts until you reach the out-of-pocket maximum.
+20% coinsurance for all other Medicare-covered Part B drugs. †† You may pay less for certain rebatable drugs.
 This list and the cost of each rebatable drug changes every quarter.
-For the administration of these drugs, you will pay the cost-sharing that applies to primary □ Antigens (for allergy shots) □ Certain oral anti-cancer drugs and anti-nausea drugs □ Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) care provider services, specialist services, or outpatient hospital services (as described under "Physician/practitioner services, including doctor's office visits" or "Outpatient hospital services" in this benefit
+For the administration of these hemophilia Transplant/Immunosuppressive drugs: Medicare covers transplant drug therapy if Medicare paid for your organ transplant.
+You must have Part A at the time of the covered transplant, and you must have Part B at the time you get immunosuppressive drugs.
+Keep in mind, Medicare drug coverage (Part D) covers immunosuppressive drugs if Part B doesn't cover them drugs, you will pay the cost- sharing that applies to primary care provider services, specialist services, or outpatient hospital services (as described under "Physician/practitioner services, including doctor's office visits" or "Outpatient hospital services" in this benefit